anfoss/PCprophet/README.md

 ### Installing

-We recommend using [anaconda](https://www.anaconda.com) as it contains all required packages for PCprophet
+We recommend using [anaconda](https://www.anaconda.com) as it contains the majority of the required packages for PCprophet, while igraph needs to be installed separately [here](https://igraph.org/python/)

 #### Command line version

 ```
 github clone https://github.com/fossatiA/PCprophet PCprophet
 ```
-This will get you a working copy of PCprophet
+This will get you a working copy of PCprophet into a folder called PCprophet

 > **note** for the command line version only Python3 and related package dependencies are necessary